Lecrapouille/TimedPetriNetEditor/README.md

 tokens in `P1` and therefore in which arc tokens will transit to ?

-Answer: Unless you want to simulate system with concurrences between resources, this kind of net is a bad design and should be avoided for architecture real systems since the execution of this kind of Petri nets is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.
+Answer: Unless you want to simulate system with concurrences between resources, this kind of net is a bad design and should be avoided when architecturing real systems since the execution of this kind of Petri nets is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.
 Therefore you should adapt your Petri net to define uniquely the